ksw2000/exec-in-cmd/README(Win).md

 ```
 You need to install [`Ruby`](https://www.ruby-lang.org/) and set environment variables.

-If you get garbled texts, try to insert following code in the opening of file.
+If you get garbled texts, try to insert the following code in the opening of the file.

 ```ruby
 #!/usr/bin/ruby -w